Cameron-Grey-Kunstadt/UO_Lizard_Project/README.md

 ## Performance

 A test dataset showed a reduction in PolyA content from 60% to 20%, and a moderate increase in primary and supplementary alignments.
-The resulting dataset will be much more accurate for initial comparisons and statistics of interests such as number of reads, average length etc. An ideal version of this pipeline would have each read be one high-quality unique RNA strand per read.
+The resulting dataset will be much more accurate for initial comparisons and statistics of interests such as number of reads, average length etc. An ideal result of this pipeline would have each read be one high-quality unique RNA strand per read.